What Are the Steps of Conversion Optimization?

 Prioritization is not only crucial to digital marketing but also for any business that is out there.
-You can achieve your goals without setting the goal and the strategy that helps you move towards it.
-You know that you can't test all your website pages at once.
-It won't bring you results at all, so please, start with prioritization, as it should be the crucial part of your conversion optimization plan.
+You can achieve your goals without setting the strategy that helps you move toward them.
+You know that you can’t test all your website pages at once.
+It won’t bring you results at all, so please, start with prioritization as it should be a crucial part of your conversion optimization plan.

 We highly suggest you not base your prioritization decisions on your intuition.
 There are specific tools and methods to see where to start and which steps will most likely bring you the desired results.

 Optimizing the process is just as important as testing itself.
 Wherever you invest your energy, setting priorities will give you a significant boost by highlighting the most important pages for your business.